Back to Pilotfish Home

 Test the Message Route from EHR to Clinic Before Deploying

-Step 10 – Deploy the Interface
+Step 10 – Deploy the Route or Interface

 HL7 Route File Management and Deployment